jeffreycanepa/StockLookup/README.md

 This script uses tkinter to ask the user which of the stocks found in file stockktickers.csv to look up data for.
 User has the option of adding a trend line to the plot.
 Lookups can be from 2 to 10,000 days.
 ##### Requires:
 - Tcl/Tk

-# StockLookup.app / StockLookup_x86.app
-Using pyInstaller with stockLookup_v1.py I created stockLookup_v1.app and stockLookup_x86.app.
-These are MacOS executables that do not require the user to download the python packages I used in order for the app to run.
-These apps will only work on the appropiate processor architectures.

-### StockLookup.app
- Created in Sonoma 14.2.1 with Python 3.11.6 on ARM64 (M2).
-To execute you will need to download dist/StockLookup.app and double click on the app.
-I do not have an M1 or M3 to validate that the app works correclty on those platforms, so use at your own risk.

-### StockLookup_x86.app
- Created in Monterey 12.7.2 with Python 3.11.6 on Intel Core i5.
-To execute you will need to download dist/StockLookup.app and double click on the app.